kelvin-ahiakpor/Ashesi.FTP.Sync/README.md

 ## Notes

-This script is designed to assist students in automating the sync process for WebTech projects and assignments on the Ashesi server.
+This script is designed to assist in automating the sync process for WebTech projects and assignments on the Ashesi server.
-While testing on macOS, I realized that after about an hour, the browser stops retrieving the updated files.
+While using on macOS, I realized that after about an hour, the browser stops retrieving the updated files.
 It seems like a browser caching problem.
-To fix try clearing webpage cache using  Ctrl + F5 or Cmd + Shift + R.
+To fix, do a 'hard refresh' using  Ctrl + F5 or Cmd + Shift + R.
-I'm still figuring out how to fix this, most times I solve this issue by restarting my laptop or browser (quite undesirable).
+In other cases you may want to restart your browser or laptop (quite undesirable, so try the hard refresh many times).

 **Extra**:
 On macOS this script is run as a job.
 Here is how to manuever: